 Standard Load Scanner Applications

 A single pass experiment resembles the test procedure often used in scratch testing of coated specimens.
-In scratch testing, the tip is usually made of diamond.
-For coatings evaluation using the TE 69 Load Scanner, it is normal to have one specimen coated and select the same material for the counter specimen, as expected in the practical application of coatings to components.
-Thus, the friction and adhesion assessment performed better emulates actual conditions.
+For coatings evaluation, it is normal to have one specimen coated and select the material from the practical application, for the counter specimen.

 Control and Data Acquisition